It was a somber scene in France for today’s ceremony marking the 100th anniversary of the Battle of the Somme.

 — Ministry of Defence (@DefenceHQ) July 1, 2016

-Below you see the couple with Prince Harry and President Hollande as they arrive to honor the 72000 Commonwealth soldiers killed and without known graves.
+Below you see the Duke and Duchess with Prince Harry and President Hollande as they arrive to honor the 72000 Commonwealth soldiers killed and without known graves.

 The group with other dignitaries.